razeware/einstein/readme.md

 ```

 ```
-//Fill: Element to fill up empty squares at the end of a row
+Fill: Element (with background) to fill up empty squares at the end of a row

 {
   "elementClass": "fill",